beginning of content

 How is endometriosis treated?

-If you have endometriosis, you will probably be cared for by a multidisciplinary team.
+If you have endometriosis, you will probably be cared for by a team of several different healthcare professionals.
 The Australian Government is introducing endometriosis and pelvic pain clinics around Australia to improve access to treatment options and services.

 Endometriosis can usually be treated with medicines, surgery and/or complementary treatments like physiotherapy and psychology.